wasim-ullah/wasim-blog/content/blog/kpis-of-sales-funnel.md

 </ul>

 ## Examples
-Here is the list of 17 KPIs taken from over <a href="https://www.datapine.com/kpi-examples-and-templates/sales#sales-opportunity-score">over here</a>:
+Here is the list of 17 important sales KPIs sourced from Datapine:
 <ol>
     <li>Sales Growth: Is your business growing steadily?</li>
 <li>Sales Target: Are you on track regarding the sales targets?</li>